Invest in the leading industries in developed markets across the world

 Satrix MSCI World ETF

 The Satrix MSCI World ETF aims to replicate the performance of the MSCI World Index and enables you to invest in global developed markets in a single trade.
-It will be listed on the JSE which means you can invest in South African rand and are therefore not subject to any exchange control approvals.
+It is listed on the JSE which means you can invest in South African rand and are therefore not subject to any exchange control approvals or complicated administrative processes to open offshore accounts.

-As this is a total return ETF the income from the underlying securities is automatically reinvested and no distributions will be made.
-The Total Expense Ratio (TER) will be targeted at 0.35% p.a. and will be calculated after 1 year.
+As this is a total return ETF the dividends from underlying securities are automatically reinvested and no distributions will be made.
+The current Total Expense Ratio (TER) of the ETF is 0.35% (including VAT).

 About the MSCI World index